RohanAlexander/telling_stories_with_data/_book/21-hunt.md

          )
 ```

-5. In the context of randomisation, what does stratification mean to you (write a paragraph or two)?
+5. In the context of randomization, what does stratification mean to you (write a paragraph or two)?
-6. How could you check that your randomisation had been done appropriately (write two or three paragraphs)?
+6. How could you check that your randomization had been done appropriately (write two or three paragraphs)?
 7. Identify three companies that conduct A/B testing commercially and write a short paper about how they work and the trade-offs of each.
 Are there any notable Toronto-based or Canadian companies?
 Why do you think this might be the case?
 8. Pretend that you work as a junior analyst for a large consulting firm.
 Further, pretend that your consulting firm has taken a contract to put together a facial recognition model for the Canada Border Services Agency's Inland Enforcement branch.
 Taking a page or two, please discuss your thoughts on this matter.
 What would you do and why?
 9. What are some types of probability sampling, and in what circumstances might you want to implement them (write two or three pages)?